-In the most basic sense, all you need to play padel is two players, two rackets and a ball.
+In the most basic sense, all you need to play padel is four players across two teams, a racket each and a ball.

 Want to start playing padel more seriously?
 We’ve put together the ultimate guide to the kit used in padel so that you’ll be perfectly equipped to kick off your playing career.
 As the sport is rapidly growing in popularity, the equipment is becoming easier and cheaper to find, you should be able to find a racket for around £30 and a set of balls for £15.

 The IFA (International Padel Federation) state that the racket you use in the game of padel should meet the below regulations: